galetaire/spahousing/pages/posts/labor.md

 # Interpretation and observations

 The relationship between unemployment and price is negative.
 When the unemployment rate rises, housing prices fall, and vice versa.
-This behaviour repeats clearly over time.
-If we look at the chart above we can distinguish several outstanding periods:
+We can distinguish several outstanding periods:

 - 1986 - 1990: Unemployment falls, housing prices rise.
 - 1991 - 1996: Unemployment rises, housing prices fall.